 Once you have loaded your pod into the machine and activated the machine, hot water is forced through the pod itself at high pressures before your finished beverage is dispensed directly into a cup.
 Pod machines are relatively affordable, but the cost of coffee pods makes them less economical than conventional ground coffee.

-Product Reviews of 12 Best Caffeinated Ground Coffees
+Reviews of 12 Best Caffeinated Ground Coffees

 Read on to find our pick of some of the Best Caffeinated Ground Coffee products currently available on the market.